ajvetturini/phase-field-models/README.md

 # Phase Field Modelling using JAX

-Python / JAX implementation of Cahn-Hilliard and Allen-Cahn phase field model algorithms (inspired from https://github.com/lorenzo-rovigatti/cahn-hilliard) alongside reproduced results.
-The output of this phase field package (i.e., the resultant mass / energy log and order parameter trajectory) are formatted similarly to the cahn-hilliard package, and here we also implement Allen-Cahn model.
+Python / JAX implementation of Cahn-Hilliard and Allen-Cahn phase field model algorithms (inspired from https://github.com/lorenzo-rovigatti/cahn-hilliard) alongside [reproduced results](#performance-comparison).
+The output of this phase field package (i.e., the resultant mass / energy log and order parameter trajectory) are formatted similarly to the cahn-hilliard package, and here I also implemented the Allen-Cahn model.
 Overall, if you are unfamiliar with phase fields / other mesoscopic simulations, I'd recommend reading Ch 12 and 13 of Introduction to Computational Materials Science by Richard Lesar.

+Furthermore, this package enables **automatic differentiation** to be leveraged for rapid development of new free energy models.
+Also, a **Bayesian Optimizer** is implemented and allows you to optimize parameter(s) of a free energy model to target a specified behavior (see [Inverse Design](#inverse-design)) section below)

-Overall, this library has a larger foucs on grid-based phase field modelling for self-assembly based systems, whereas other phase field model implementations (e.g., such as [JAX-AM](https://github.com/tianjuxue/jax-am)) focus on looking at grain development for additive manufacturing where the mesh quality is of greater importance.
-Furthermore, this package enables **automatic differentiation** to be leveraged for rapid development of new free energy models (at a cost of evaluation speed).
+Overall, this library has a focus on grid-based phase field modelling for self-assembly based systems, whereas other phase field model implementations (e.g., such as [JAX-AM](https://github.com/tianjuxue/jax-am)) focus on looking at grain development for additive manufacturing where the mesh quality is of greater importance.

 Finally, these are lengthy simulations if you do not have a hardware accelerator (i.e., GPU / TPU).
 This jax-based version should still run on a CPU and allow you to still simulate more coarse / lower time step systems due to JIT with performance similar to a CPU-based C++ implementation (but CUDA is much faster than JAX even with accelerators!).
 Overall, jax should be accessible on any type of computer (Windows, Mac, Linux) but Linux is preferred for easiest access to GPU acceleration.
 For more information, see [here](https://docs.jax.dev/en/latest/).